Dangerous overnight severe storms expected in Midwest, South

 People are also reading…

-“That could initially start as isolated supercells with all hazards possible — tornadoes, wind and hail — and then over time typically they form into a line (of thunderstorms) and continue moving eastward,” said Ryan Bunker, a meteorologist with the National Weather Center in Norman, Oklahoma.
+Tuesday's storm system could initially start as isolated supercells with all hazards possible — tornadoes, wind and hail — and "form into a line (of thunderstorms) and continue moving eastward,” said Ryan Bunker, a meteorologist with the National Weather Center in Norman, Oklahoma.

-“People can be injured with hail that size, and so can animals,” Baker said.

-The agency also received reports of semi trucks tipped over by winds in Lee County, about 95 miles (153 km) west of Chicago.

-The tornado risk in the Upper Midwest was expected to be highest in the late afternoon and evening Tuesday with storms targeting northern Illinois, eastern Iowa and southwest Wisconsin.
+The tornado risk in the Upper Midwest was expected to be highest in the evening and late night Tuesday with storms targeting northern Illinois, eastern Iowa and southwest Wisconsin.
 Areas of southern Missouri and Arkansas were most at risk overnight.

 In Keokuk County, Iowa, where 19 homes were destroyed and more were damaged Friday, emergency management official Marissa Reisen worried how those cleaning up the damage will cope if another storm hits.